 There are no other features on the Buck Famous Folder.
 This is a simple folding blade.

 The Famous Folder price point seems to put a premium on the nostalgic design.
 The materials nor design is particularly sophisticated, but the price is well above the low end of our test roster.
-For a beefy tool like this, a better value might be our Top Pick SOG Trident Elite Assisted Opening.

 — Jediah Porter